-In-office aligners are safe and highly effective.
-This is a great option if you’d like to have a low-profile treatment option and value in-person appointments.
+In-office aligners are regarded as safe and effective.
+They’re a great option if you’d like to have a low-profile treatment option and value in-person appointments.

 Online clear aligners have turned the teeth-straightening industry on its head.
 You can now complete your clear aligner treatment entirely remotely, allowing for a great deal of convenience and savings.

 Eliminating in-office appointments makes at-home aligners significantly more affordable.
-The range of price for at-home clear aligners is typically $1,100-$2,400 (though most companies offer treatment for under $2,000).
+The range of price for at-home clear aligners is typically $1,000–$2,400 (though many companies offer treatment for under $2,000).

 At-home options can treat mild and moderate cases of misalignment and spacing.
 So if you’re looking to receive the most affordable treatment possible, and your condition isn’t too severe, at-home clear aligners may be the perfect match for you.

 You have the option of either traditional or “no-prep” veneers.
 Traditional veneers require the dentist to shave down your enamel before affixing the veneers.
 No-prep veneers are an alternative that does not require quite the same irreversible procedure.

 We’ve mentioned that your veneers’ materials can impact their longevity, durability, and expense.
 So what are the options?
 Generally, you are making a choice between porcelain veneers or composite materials.
 Both can give you a striking smile!

 Dental professionals often favor porcelain veneers, since they are the most durable and stain-resistant (as well as the most natural-looking).
 They can last 10–15 years with proper care, and they’re also the most premium option, which costs $925–$2,500 per tooth.